pongasoft/jamba/blank-plugin/archive/README-macOS_64bits.txt

 Or if you prefer to install each file individually:

-For VST2, copy VST/[-filename-].vst under
-  - $HOME/Library/Audio/Plug-ins/VST for a single user
-  - or /Library/Audio/Plug-ins/VST for all users (may require admin access)
-  - or any DAW specific path (64bits)

 For VST3, copy VST3/[-filename-].vst3 under
   - $HOME/Library/Audio/Plug-ins/VST3 for a single user
   - or /Library/Audio/Plug-ins/VST3 for all users (may require admin access)